wanpc4/smartclinic/README.md

 What have you learned?
 I have learned so many things about web development during internship.
 Including frontend and backend development.
 At first, it was so hard to understand but once I go through every tutorial, exercises, lecture videos.
 I completely become comfortable at it.
 Even after I finish my internship, I still continue to learn web development as much as I can.

-Your hope to smartclinic project.
+What is your hope to this project?
 I hope that this project will be used by clinics department out there.
 Even not by clinic departments, I allow anyone to use this project's source code as a purpose of learning (not plagiarism!).